aleloi/aleloi.github.io/master_project_proposal.md

 try tactics that are not present in the training data.
 This is different from e.g. CoqTactician.

-From experiment result tables in I draw the conclusion that CoqGym is overall weaker than CoqTactician.
+From experiment result tables in the CoqGym and CoqTactician articles, I draw the conclusion that CoqGym is overall weaker than CoqTactician.
 This is based on relative performances compared to CoqHammer, but it is difficult to say for sure, because CoqGym evaluates on all Coq proofs they could find while CoqTactician only evaluates on the standard library.

 TODO: write a bit more on how they train (like, what is the loss?), and on what data-set.